alecjvaughn/100-days-of-code-in-2025/r1-log.md

 -->

 ### R1D1
 Started 90-day Firebase Free Trial with credits.
+Tested git features with several commits and one PR.
+Documented in README [here](https://github.com/alecjvaughn/aleclabs).
+Attempted Firebase deployment and added DNS records for aleclabs.us to the project.

 Goals:
 1. Deploy a web app with the custom domain aleclabs.us
 2. Start a brag document to use for job apps and performance reviews